 The perfect Highland retreat for a large(ish) group of friends, The Crofthouse is situated on Roy Abel's farm in an exquisite Highland location, and kitted out with all mod cons and home comforts.
-It sleeps eight, so is perfect for a large family or group of friends who are looking for a base in the heart of the Cairngorms National Park and visitors are made to feel very much part of the working farm.
-And it's dog-friendly too.
+It sleeps eight and is perfect for small groups seeking a base in the heart of the Cairngorms National Park.
+Visitors are made to feel very welcome on this working farm, and it's dog-friendly too!

 The Crofthouse itself is almost Scandinavian in feel, pine-clad outside and in, with a large open-plan living area, a family room that sleeps four and four further beds in two separate spaces in the loft.
 It's no slouch when it comes to state-of-the-art facilities, with underfloor heating, wifi and flatscreen TVs.
-And remember, it's a farm, so not only can you watch farmer Roy's herd of Highland cattle from your balcony.
+And remember, it's a farm, so you can you watch farmer Roy's herd of Highland cattle from your balcony.
 Crofthouse guests can even use the new 25m2 Crofthouse Studio free of charge.
 Here you can dance, draw, do a spot of yoga hold a small-scale meeting or meditate as you take in the stunning wood and mountain views.

-The location isn't far from Aviemore, with all its activities and funicular railway, while the countryside around is stunning.
-The nearby village of Newtonmore was the location of the BBC series 'Monarch of the Glen', so you couldn't wish for a more picturesque Highland location.
-And night time can reveal some truly spectacular starry skies.
+The location isn't far from Aviemore, with all its activities and funicular railway.
+Nighttime can reveal some truly spectacular starry skies.

 The Owner Says

-Visitors, guests and volunteers enjoy a unique and inspiring blend at the Crofthouse.
-We get to know the care and breeding of the iconic horned Highland Cattle parading the farm pastures below the house and at the roadside.
-We overlook a uninterrupted view of Upper Strathspey, gazing upstream to the mountains of the west.
-We have access to wilderness solitude all around us but also the many adult- and child-friendly recreations of the Cairngorms National Park.
-Additionally, we enjoy this from a building of novel design that invites stories and intrigues the imagination of children of all ages!
+Visitors, guests and volunteers can enjoy a unique and inspiring experience at the Crofthouse.
+They can learn about the care and breeding of the iconic horned Highland Cattle parading the farm pastures below the house and at the roadside.
+There is an uninterrupted view of Upper Strathspey, gazing upstream to the mountains of the west.
+Despite the tranquil surrounds we are close to the many adult- and child-friendly recreations of the Cairngorms National Park.
+Additionally, the novel design of the Crofthouse intriques visitors of all ages!

 Our favourite spot